-Many hybrids are upright handlebar bikes.
-Mountain bikes tend to have straight (flat) bars, but there are various bends and other configurations.
-The simple household/commuting single speed bikes with coaster brakes that were common in middle decades of the 20th century had upright bars.
+Safety bicycles can be used on smooth surfaces – pavement – efficiently.
+The simple household/commuting single speed bikes with coaster brakes that were common in middle decades of the 20th century had upright bars – but not flat or straight bars.
 Upright bars:

 - encourage an upright riding position,

 - support balance and control at lower speeds,

 - provide a surface area where users can bolt on bells, electronics and other accessories, and

 - provide several locations to mount a rear view mirror.